tobgu/qcache/README.rst

 In the below example column foo will be set to 10 in case it does not exist in the submitted data. bar will be set to the value of the baz column if it is not submitted.

+This header can be used in request both for storing and querying data.

 .. code::

    X-QCache-stand-in-columns: foo=10;bar=baz